 Compensation the FTC Really Cares About and Requires I Disclose To You

 In January 2014, I started cautiously accepting outside advertising on this site.
 I partner exclusively with companies I really, truly believe in.

 As of this update, one company is sponsoring me – High Mowing Organic Seeds.
 High Mowing is the most ethical seed house I’ve ever had the pleasure of ordering from: 100% organic, GMO free and massively involved in community outreach.
 They are doing extremely important work in developing a wider variety of organically grown seeds for the serious gardener and small market grower community.
 And their seed grows – the care they take in ensuring very high germination rates shows and their seed grows out high-vigor, handsome seedlings.
 It is my great honor to work with, support and recommend High Mowing.
 Highly recommended seed house.

 Some of the links out from this site are affiliate links.
 If you follow an affiliate link to a company or product and then end up buying something, I get a small percentage of the sale for referring you.
-Your price is unchanged, and buying stuff you were going to get anyway through affiliate links is a great way to support this blog.
+Your price is unchanged, and buying stuff through affiliate links is a great way to support this blog.

 Digital download of my original and comprehensive Garden Journal and Planner.
 I think this is a great tool to help gardeners become even better gardeners.
 Sales from the Garden Journal pay for hosting fees and flats of peaches and canning tomatoes and pickling cucumbers.
 Thank you!

 Free Stuff and Giveaways